 - Demonstrate how to finger the melody, and playing it should come naturally.

 Learning how to play it well is then mostly a matter of repetition.
 Drilling the fingerings and breath pressures until they become automatic.
 Demonstrate through practical example how playing gets easier with repetitive practice, don't ask them to practice on blind faith.

 In a school environment, doing this effectively may require special planning as building muscle memory requires very reliable commitment.
 Five minutes a day will achieve far more than an hour lesson a week.

 If you notice any mistakes do what you can to correct them, as mistakes can easily make things way more difficult than they need to be.

 Do be aware that if teaching in a group, if all of the students are slightly out of tune with each other, it is physically impossible for anyone to hear their intonation.
-Try to allow the children to play individually.
+Allow the children to play individually, or in pairs.